tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

   - "Signature"
 ---

+The ECDSA signature scheme is quite ubiquitous, used everywhere from TLS to various cryptocurrencies like Bitcoin.
+Funnily enough, it turns out that it suffers from a few *malleability* issues, although I doubt these pose a serious issue in practice.

 <!--more-->

+The way signature schemes work is relatively straightforward.
-If I have a public-private keypair $(x, X)$, then I can sign a message
+Using my private-public key-pair $(x, X)$, then I can sign a message
 $m$ with private key, producing a signature $\sigma = S(x, m)$.
 Anyone can verify this signature using my public key.
 They do this by running an algorithm $V(X, m, \sigma)$, which checks if the signature